-Most of the Some of the

-Success Criteria Always Time Time Occasionally
+Success Criteria Always Most of the Time Some of the Time Occasionally

 I can take care of my things.

-l can tell the truth.
+I can tell the truth.

 I can follow directions.

 I can set goals.

-l can be nice.
+I can be nice.

 I can keep trying.

 Overall - Equipped with Skills for Life